Gordon Ramsay's beef Wellington

 Skill level: Master chef

-Gordon Ramsay's beef Wellington recipe looks so impressive but takes just 20 minutes to prepare, made with beef fillet, mushrooms and readymade pastry.
+Beef Wellington is always a good idea for a delicious family meal and this Gordon Ramsay beef Wellington recipe looks so impressive.
+Made with beef fillet, mushrooms and readymade pastry, it takes just 20 minutes to prepare.
 Gordon Ramsay says: 'This is an impressive dish and one that's easier than it looks.
 This beef Wellington makes a great alternative to a Sunday roast, or try it out for a romantic meal.'
 The whole family are going to love tucking into this pastry parcel filled with tender beef, mushrooms and mustard.
 It looks so impressive, but it's simple when you follow Gordon Ramsay's recipe as it works every time.
 It takes just 20 mins to prepare, making a straightfoward recipe using just simple ingredients - you'll need prime beef fillet and readymade pastry, and it will come together very quickly.
 Try this beef Wellington for a special occasion, an alternative Christmas roast or New Year's Eve dinner.
 This is one of our most popular recipes, so you know it's a real favourite!

 To keep the pastry light and crisp, we wrap the beef and mushrooms in a layer of Parma ham to shield the pastry from moisture.Gordon Ramsay